mihirshah2005/tp/docs/DeveloperGuide.md

    **Expected Result**: Default values will be clearly flagged or displayed differently from actual user data.<br>
    **Example**:<br>
    `Phone: 000` will be visually marked as a default value, distinguishing it from real phone numbers.
+9.  **Redesign Help Command Popup**<br>
+            **Issue**: The current Help command popup is poorly formatted and lacks consistency, making it difficult for users to read and understand the available commands.
+            **Enhancement**: The layout and styling of the Help popup will be improved for better clarity and user experience.
+This includes proper alignment, spacing, and clear visual separation between command names, formats, and examples.
+            **Expected Result**: The Help popup will display all commands in a clean, structured, and visually consistent manner, improving readability and overall usability.

 ### Target User
 Volunteer agency coordinators running a social service organisation managing volunteers who provide free tuition to underprivileged teenagers.
 Target users are very efficient in using the CLI and hate using the mouse.